litestar-org/litestar/docs/usage/1-routing/5-mounting-asgi-apps.md

 `/some/sub-path/abc` and `/some/sub-path/123/another/sub-path` etc.

 !!! info Technical Details
-    If we were to send a request to the above with the url `/some/sub-path`, the handler will be invoked and the value of `scope["path"]` will equal `/`.
+    If we are sending a request to the above with the url `/some/sub-path`, the handler will be invoked and the value of `scope["path"]` will equal `/`.
 If we send a request to `/some/sub-path/abc`, it will also be invoked, and `scope["path"]` will equal `/abc`.